LaunchCodeEducation/intro-to-professional-web-dev-wiki/Lesson-12-(HTML-Git-Terminal).md

 # Lesson 12: HTML, Git, and Terminal Basics

-## In the prep work this week (HTML, Git, Terminal), the students learned:
+## In the prep work for this lesson, the students learned:

 1. How to access and use the terminal as a standalone program and through VSCode.
 1. Basic HTML tags: